Section 15: Date of filing application

 If however the application is due or overdue for substantive examination when the search has been made, the search examiner should proceed to carry out the substantive examination, the report of which should be issued at the same time as the search report.
 When amendments have been filed the search report should relate to any amended claims if the amendments are allowable or to the original claims if the comptroller’s consent to the amendments is withheld and the amendments would not have substantially affected the search strategy see 17.35.
 Similarly, the substantive examination should be carried out on the basis of the original application or the application as amended, depending on whether the comptroller consents to the amendments.
 If the comptroller’s consent is withheld, the objections to the amendments should be explained in the examination report.

-If that is not the case, and the divisional is in order, SE3 should issue indicating that a report under s.18(4) that the application complies with the Act and Rules will not normally be issued until three months after the application has been published; that such delay is to allow for third parties to be given the opportunity to file observations under s.21 and for the search to be updated (if necessary).
+[Where the examiner has no objections to the application and the invention in suit was not clearly claimed in the parent, SE3 should issue indicating that a report under s.18(4) that the application complies with the Act and Rules will not normally be issued until three months after the application has been published; that such delay is to allow for third parties to be given the opportunity to file observations under s.21 and for the search to be updated (if necessary).
 However, in the case of a divisional filed very close to the compliance date, there may not be sufficient time remaining to allow the usual three month period after publication for s.21 observations.
-Even if the invention of the divisional was not clearly claimed in the published parent application, the grant of the divisional cannot be delayed beyond the compliance date in order simply to allow for the expiry of this three-month period.
+Even if the invention of the divisional was not clearly claimed in the published parent application, the issuing of the intention to grant letter on the divisional cannot be delayed beyond the compliance date in order simply to allow for the expiry of this three-month period (for the procedure in this situation see 18.07.2 – second square bracket).
+If a divisional is filed late such that it will be published after the end of the compliance period, a modified EL32 should be issued and a diary entry should be created for the return of the file shortly after publication.
+The EL32 should be modified as required, for example: to note that the delay is to wait for the application to be published and to remove any reference to updating the search.
+When the diary returns, the examiner should send a minute to the examiner assistants asking them to issue an intention to grant letter (an EL34 or EL34F – see 18.86.2).

 [Any allowable amendments filed before combined search and examination should be acknowledged using SC1.